SolraBizna/ars-emu/HARDWARE.md

 ## PCM

 If you have nothing better for the main CPU to do, you can perform bit-banged PCM.
 Write the magnitude to the volume register, and write a waveform of `$00` for negative polarity and `$08` for positive polarity.
 Wait until 256 MPU cycles have passed, then repeat.
 Pray for phase-lock.
-This won't work with some emulators.
+This won't work with most emulators.

 ## Timing